Pre-Tax Investments (Not Roth) Are The Best Choice For Building Wealth

 But maybe you think taxes will increase?
 Let’s say the government has added an additional 10% tax across the board by the time you retire.
 Income that under today’s policies has an effective tax rate of 18.2%, would now be taxed at 28.2% (18.2% + 10%).
 So how much would someone need to withdraw each year to have an effective tax rate of 18.2% today?
 About $100,000 per year (again, we can assume approximately double that amount for a married couple).

-So even if the day you decided to retire, the government slapped down an additional 10% tax on all income, a pre-tax investment would still outperform a Roth investment, as long as your taxable withdrawals (i.e. spending) remained below $100,000 (~$200,000 for a married couple).
+So even if the day the person from this scenario decided to retire, the government slapped down an additional 10% tax on all income, a pre-tax investment would still outperform a Roth investment, as long as their taxable withdrawals (i.e. spending) remained below $100,000 in todays dollars (~$200,000 for a married couple).
+This is literally double the $50,000 they need to fund their current lifestyle!

 Note: Any tax deductions you might have in retirement, including the standard deduction, would allow you to increase your spending further.